 Light Requirements for Ficus Elastica Tineke and Ficus Elastica Ruby

 To keep the coloring and variation on your rubber plants you will want to make sure they get bright but indirect light.
-If you keep them in lower light the color and the variation will fad and they will become practically solid green.
+If you keep them in lower light the color and the variegation will fad and they will become practically solid green.
 During the winter I like to use additional lighting to help my plants keep their bright colors and variegation that I love so much!

 Because non-green parts of their leaves can’t photosynthesize, they do not make food as easily as their non-variegated cousins (Burgandy Rubber Plant).
 Variegated plants need lots of bright but indirect light to be able to make enough food.
 If you notice your variegation and color diminishing move the plant to a brighter area.

 Both Ficus Elastica Tineke and Ficus Elastica Ruby prefer to live in a home with the temperature set at 65°F – 80°F (18 – 27°C).
 We keep our home at 70°-75°F

 Like most houseplants, Ficus Elastica Tinke and Ruby are sensitive to rapid changes in temperature and they should not be put near A/C units, heaters, or in a drafty area.

 As with most houseplants, overwatering is a bigger problem than underwatering – do not kill them with kindness!
 Overwatering can lead to root rot and eventually cause your plant to die rather quickly.
 Water requirements for rubber plants are consistently moist but never soggy.